royalapplications/docs/src/r2023/royalserver/general/health-metrics.md

 - Displays the Threads used (of the Royal Server process)

 > [!NOTE]
-> CPU usage, Memory Consumption and Number of Threads can also be read by using the standard Windows Performance Counters (values are read from the process `royalserver.exe`)
+> CPU usage, Memory Consumption and Number of Threads can also be monitored by using the standard Windows Performance Counters (values are read from the process `royalserver.exe`)